PhuongUyenLu/Solar-PV-Shading-Detection-and-Automatic-Reconfiguration-System/README.md

 ![Solar Baseline](Solar_Baseline.png)

-*Figure: 5 MW solar PV baseline system developed in Visio based on industry references.*
+*Fig.1: 5 MW solar PV baseline system developed in Visio based on industry references.*

 The baseline solar PV system architecture was developed using Microsoft Visio based on component research and references from real-world solar farm designs.
 The diagram represents a multi-array photovoltaic system integrated with combiner boxes, a DC bus bar, and grid-connected inverters.